All Episodes

 All right, here we go.

-Uh revealing an ancient skull and a jawbone from two early branches of the human family tree, Homo erectus and homo habilis.
+This, according to scientists unveiling newfound fossils, revealing an ancient skull and a jawbone from two early branches of the human family tree, Homo erectus and Homo habilis.

 A team of Kenyan scientists said that they were surprised to find that early female hominids were much smaller than males.

-The skull was the first discovery of a female homo erectus.
+The skull was the first discovery of a female Homo erectus.

 It suggests mankind's upright ancestors may have been physiologically closer to modern gorillas and chimpanzees.

-What's I always thought that was a case?
+I always thought that was the case.

 I never thought we came from baboons.